-- a) Extending jurisdiction to the State of landing and State of Operator; - b) Clarifying certain behaviors which should be considered, at a minimum, as an offense and encourages States to take appropriate criminal or other legal proceedings.
+3 - a) Extending jurisdiction to the State of landing and State of Operator; - b) Clarifying certain behaviors which should be considered, at a minimum, as an offense and encourages States to take appropriate criminal or other legal proceedings.
 These include physical assault or a threat to commit such assault against a crew member and refusal to follow a lawful instruction given by or on behalf of the aircraft commander (for safety purposes); - c) Recognizing that airlines have a right to and may seek compensation from unruly passengers for costs incurred as a result of their unruly behavior where this involves diversions to disembark an unruly passenger; and - d) Recognizing that States may establish an in-flight security officer programme on a bilateral or multilateral basis.

-4.0 OPTIONS ON THE WAY FORWARD

-The Montreal Protocol, 2014 was opened for signature on 4th April, 2014 and will enter into force on the 1st day of the second month following the deposit of the 22nd instrument of ratification, acceptance, approval or accession with the Depositary.
+4.0 OPTIONS ON THE WAY FORWARD () ( - The Montreal Protocol, 2014 was opened for signature on 4th April, 2014 and will enter into force on the 1st day of the second month following the deposit of the 22nd instrument of ratification, acceptance, approval or accession with the Depositary.
 The ratification of the Protocol would ensure that Kenya meets her obligations under ICAO.

-5.0 FINANCIAL IMPLICATIONS

-Since the implementation of this Protocol will be incorporated into existing institutional frameworks, there are no budgetary changes envisaged in terms of financial implications.
+5.0 FINANCIAL IMPLICATIONS Since the implementation of this Protocol will be incorporated into existing institutional frameworks, there are no budgetary changes envisaged in terms of financial implications.

-RECOMMENDATIONS TO THE CABINET

-The Cabinet is requested to:-

-- take note of the contents of this Cabinet Memorandum; (i) - approve ratification of the Protocol to amend (ii)other Acts and Certain Convention on Offences Committed on board Aircraft (Montreal Protocol, 2014); and - (iii) direct the Cabinet Secretary for Foreign Affairs and International Trade to submit the Protocol to the Speaker consideration National Assembly for ratification; and - (iv) direct the Cabinet Secretary, Ministry of Foreign Affairs and International Trade and the Acting Cabinet Secretary, Ministry of Transport and Infrastructure to take necessary action.
+6.0 RECOMMENDATIONS TO THE CABINET The Cabinet is requested to:- - (i) take note of the contents of this Cabinet Memorandum; - (ii) approve ratification of the Protocol to amend the Convention on Offences and Certain other Acts Committed on board Aircraft (Montreal Protocol, 2014); and - (iii) direct the Cabinet Secretary for Foreign Affairs and International Trade to submit the Protocol to the Speaker of the National Assembly for consideration and ratification; and - (iv) direct the Cabinet Secretary, Ministry of Foreign Affairs and International Trade and the Acting Cabinet Secretary, Ministry of Transport and Infrastructure to take necessary action.
+Signed 22.10.15 James W. Macharia Acting Cabinet Secretary, Ministry of Transport and Infrastructure 25.4. b.